hydrogram/hydrogram/docs/source/start/setup.rst

 API Key
 -------

-The first step requires you to obtain a valid Telegram API key (api_id and api_hash pair):
+The first step requires you to obtain a Telegram API key.

-#.
-Visit https://my.telegram.org/apps and log in with your Telegram account.
-#.
-Fill out the form with your details and register a new Telegram application.
+In order to do so, follow Telegram's instructions at https://core.telegram.org/api/obtaining_api_id and make sure you understand and abide to the rules for third-party clients and libraries explained there.

+.. note::

-#.
-Done.
-The API key consists of two parts: **api_id** and **api_hash**.
+    The API key consists of two parts: api_id and api_hash.
 Keep it secret.

-.. note::

-    The API key defines a token for a Telegram *application* you are going to build.
-    This means that you are able to authorize multiple users or bots with a single API key.

 Configuration
 -------------